pinax/pinax-theme-bootstrap/README.rst

 when upgrading existing sites:

 - The default grid has changed from 16 columns to 12 columns.
+- Bootstrap 2 provides a responsive grid, which we've enabled by default.
 - Forms markup has changed slightly, see the example above.
 - Navigation bar markup now requires a class="nav" on the ul.